zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 In the United States, we sometimes talk about the “ upper class,” referring to rich people; the “middle class,” referring to people who  are neither rich nor poor; and the “lower class” or the “working class” – people w ho are usually poor.
 The term “social class” might refer not just perhaps to how much money you make, but also to the certain kinds of values or the certain kind of culture that people in your class or in your group might have.

 “Religious beliefs” refer to the things that you be lieve in terms of God and the existence of a higher or supernatural being.
-People  around the world have different religious beliefs, and sometimes these re ligious beliefs may cause problems with those in the community who don’t shar e those beliefs.
+People  around the world have different religious beliefs, and sometimes these re ligious beliefs may cause problems with those in the community who don’t share those beliefs.
 Carla says, however, “Nobody is shunning them.”
 “To shun” (shun ) someone is to reject or ignore someone.
 It might include even not talking t o the person or allowing the person into your house.

 Carla continues, “They,” again referring to the tee nagers, “choose to live on the fringe of society.”
 We described what we mean by “t he fringes of society” earlier.
 “They need to stop making themselves conspicuous an d integrate into society.”
 “To be conspicuous” (conspicuous) is to be easily n oticed, to stand out, to be obvious.
-The teenagers, by dressing differently, ar e “conspicuous” – everyone
+The teenagers, by dressing differently, are “conspicuous” – everyone

 notices them.
 Carla says instead they should “integ rate (integrate) into society.”
 “To integrate” means to combine two things together  so that they become one unit or one group.